Prepping used to be a term that brought up images of paranoid people locked in military-style camps with watchtowers and guns pointing out.

 - Procedures for specific types of disasters (fire, flooding, earthquake, etc.)

-Having a plan is a good start, but you need to PRACTICE YOUR PLAN.
+A plan is a good start, but you must PRACTICE YOUR PLAN.
 Run drills of the plan to make sure everyone understands what to do.
 The drills will also help highlight any holes or weak spots in your plans.

 For starters, try doing 3 days without electricity in your home and see how you fare.
 Did you have enough candles and batteries for your flashlights?
 Were you able to cook your meals without electricity?